dmlc/xgboost/jvm-packages/README.md

 There is an inconsistent issue between XGBoost4J-Spark and other language bindings of XGBoost.

-When users use Spark to load trainingset/testset in LibSVM format with the following code snippet:
+When users use Spark to load trainingset/testset in LIBSVM format with the following code snippet:

 ```scala
 spark.read.format("libsvm").load("trainingset_libsvm")